Bangkok·Temple Tours

 The Giant Guardian Statues: Yak — Who They Are and Why They Stand Here

-One of the most memorable sights for first-time visitors — and one of the things children absolutely love — are the enormous Yak (giant demon guardian) statues that stand at the entrance gates throughout the complex.
+One of the most memorable sights for first-time visitors — and one that children absolutely love — are the enormous Yak (giant demon guardian) statues at the entrance gates throughout the complex.

 These figures stand over five metres tall, dressed in full battle armour with fierce expressions, holding clubs, and wearing elaborate crowns.
 They come in pairs — one green, one gold at each major gate.